-Once our software has processed the aerial imagery captured by our pilot, every smallest topographical detail of the land is rendered into a 3D model.
-Recording true elevation data while we're on-site means we can then translate this topographical data into a 2D map, annotated with highly detailed contour data, down to 2m intervals between lines.
+Once our software has processed the aerial imagery captured by our pilot, every smallest topographical detail of the land is rendered into a 3D "points cloud".
+Recording true elevation data while we're on-site means we can then translate this topographical data into a 2D map (or, more accurately, a "2.5D" map, as it displays 3D data), annotated with highly detailed contour data, down to 2m intervals between contours.

-With our software, we are furthermore able to categorise and remove certain features from the 3D model, meaning we can remove trees, shrubbery or buildings and present a map that shows the 'interpolated' (estimated) topographical features beneath them (this is known as a Digital Terrain Map, DTM), or keep such features in to show the area as it appeared on the day we captured it (known as a Digital Surface Map, DSM).
+With our software, we are furthermore able to categorise and remove certain features from the model.
+This means we can remove trees, shrubbery or buildings and present a map that shows the 'interpolated' (estimated) topographical features beneath them (this is known as a Digital Terrain Map, DTM), or keep such features in to show the area as it appeared on the day we captured it (known as a Digital Surface Map, DSM).

 Maps can then be provided in any file formats compatible with your preferred GIS (Geographic Information System) software.